-“Using a well-formulated and stable product with retinol will visibly reduce the appearance of sun damage, brown spots, lines, wrinkles and large pores.
-Its magic is in its ability to resurface the skin’s texture for a smoother, more even-toned look.”
+“Using a well-formulated and stable product with retinol will visibly reduce the appearance of sun damage, brown spots, lines, wrinkles, and large pores.
+It can stimulate the metabolism of skin cells and encourage collagen production,” explains Rouleau.
+“Its magic is in its ability to resurface the skin’s texture for a smoother, more even-toned look.”

-“Both Retin-A and retinol are considered types of retinoids (which is a class of medication),” says Nazarian.
-“Both can help with promoting faster skin cell turnover, and both are proven options for helping reverse signs of skin aging.
-But retinol over-the-counter—it requires conversion in the skin to the active form, while a Retin-A is a prescription product that is more potent and slightly more effective at diminishing wrinkles and fighting acne.
+Nazarian says that both Retin-A and retinol are in the class of medications known as retinoids.
+“Both can help with promoting faster skin cell turnover, and both are proven options for helping reverse signs of skin aging,” she says.
+“But over-the-counter retinol requires conversion in the skin to the active form, while Retin-A is a prescription product that is more potent and slightly more effective at diminishing wrinkles and fighting acne.
 You will need to speak to a dermatologist about getting a prescription.”